 Apartment vs Condo Explained

-When looking for a new place to live, you might see both condos and apartments and wonder “What’s the difference between apartment and condo living?”
+When looking for a new place to live, you might see both condos and apartments and wonder “What’s the difference?”
 You’re thinking about all the same things no matter which place you’re previewing: price, square footage, amenities, types of flooring, pet rules . . . as long as you have what you need, why does it matter what type of unit you rent?
-Well, it does.
-Knowing the difference between a condo and an apartment is important: it affects how your community, and home operate from day-to-day.

 Ownership: Apartment vs Condo